matthid/synclib/Usage.md

 ## Simple Usage

+This will be more detailed in the future!

+### Configuration
 The first lines are really only there to load the required dependencies and make the Scripting more smooth.

 ```fsharp